 When finished, your popover placket will look like this.

 And that’s it for placket week!
-I’m travelling for the next ten days so our post schedule will be a little lighter; you can expect posts on sewing the curved patch pocket and assembling our front and back shirt using the burrito method next week.
+I’m traveling for the next ten days so our post schedule will be a little lighter; you can expect posts on sewing the curved patch pocket and assembling our front and back shirt using the burrito method next week.